nicolgit/Azure-B2C-playground/setup-apiscientificcalculator.md

     var httpResponse = await _client.GetAsync(string.Format(CALL_MULTIPLY, param1, param2));

-# (6) configure ApiAccess on Azure B2c Tenant

-lorem ipsut dixit...

-# (7) Update to APICalculator to avoid ValidateAudience check
+# (6) Update to APICalculator to avoid ValidateAudience check

-By default dot net core verify if the token and API audience match. this means that if in a cross API call you try to use the same bearer, when ScientificAPI Calls Calculator receive the following message:
+By default Microsoft.AspNetCore.Authentication.JwtBearer middleware verifies on call if the token and the API audience match.
+This means that in a cross API call, if you try to use the same bearer, when ScientificAPI Calls Calculator receive the following message:

 	AuthenticationFailed: IDX10214: Audience validation failed.
 Audiences: '9f3d61b2-e38e-4c22-88ed-3f6735e40e0a'.
 Did not match: validationParameters.ValidAudience: '27339a64-0c55-4ba0-8632-aaaa81030814' or validationParameters.ValidAudiences: 'null'.

+This because both clientdi "9f3d61b2-e38e-4c22-88ed-3f6735e40e0a" and clientid "27339a64-0c55-4ba0-8632-aaaa81030814" want to access to same API.

-in order to avoid this to calculatorAPI you need to add
+In order to avoid this, to calculatorAPI you need to add the following

 	var tokenValidationParameters = new TokenValidationParameters
             {